Werner Ferrari

-Werner Ferrari (born 29 December 1946) is a Swiss serial killer.
-As a fivefold child murderer, he is one of the most infamous inmates in Switzerland.
-His method was to kidnap or lure children away from popular festivals, abuse some of them and then strangle them.
+Werner Ferrari (29 December 1946 – 12 December 2025) was a Swiss serial killer.
+As a fivefold child murderer, he was one of the most infamous criminals in Switzerland.
+His method was to kidnap or lure children away from popular festivals, abuse some of them, and then strangle them.

 Youth and first conviction

-Ferrari grew up in various nurseries and was considered an introvert.
+Ferrari was born in Switzerland on 29 December 1946.
+He grew up in various nurseries and was considered an introvert.
 He did various jobs as a labourer.

-In 1971, Ferrari committed his first murder in Reinach, Basel-Landschaft - there he murdered 10-year-old Daniel Schwan.
-Ferrari was sentenced to 10 years imprisonment and was released after 8 years from the Zürich detention centre in Regensdorf.
+In 1971, Ferrari committed his first murder in Reinach, Basel-Landschaft.
+There, he murdered 10-year-old Daniel Schwan.
+Ferrari was sentenced to 10 years imprisonment and was released after eight years from the Zurich detention centre in Regensdorf.

 Killings

-Between May 1980 and August 1989, eleven children between the ages of 6 and 14 were abducted in eight different Swiss cantons.
-While eight were brutally murdered, three are still missing today: Peter Roth (8) from Mogelsberg, Sarah Oberson (6) from Saxon and Edith Trittenbass (9) from Gass-Wetzikon.
-This investigation is considered the longest-running in Swiss history, with the duration being almost ten years.
+Between May 1980 and August 1989, eleven children between the ages of six and 14 were abducted in eight different Swiss cantons.
+Eight were brutally murdered, and three are still missing today: Peter Roth, age eight, from Mogelsberg; Sarah Oberson, age six, from Saxon; and Edith Trittenbass, age nine, from Wetzikon in the Canton of Zurich.
+The criminal investigation of Ferrari is considered the longest-running in Swiss history, with a duration of almost ten years.

-On 30 August 1989, four days after the murder of Fabienne Imhof, Werner Ferrari called the police over the phone, saying that he had nothing to do with her death.
+On 30 August 1989, four days after the murder of Fabienne Imhof, Ferrari called the police over the telephone to report that he had nothing to do with her death.
 Shortly thereafter, he was arrested in his apartment in Olten, and he confessed to four murders.
-However, Ferrari vehemently denied involvement in the murder of 12-year-old Ruth Steinmann, who was found on 16 May 1980, in a wooded area near Würenlos.
+However, Ferrari vehemently denied involvement in the murder of 12-year-old Ruth Steinmann, whose body was found on 16 May 1980 in a wooded area near Würenlos.

 Arrest and trial

-In 1995, Ferrari was sentenced by the Baden District Court for five murders to life imprisonment, including the murder of Steinmann.
-Seven years later, research by journalist and author Peter Holenstein revealed clues that Ferrari could not be responsible for that murder.
-Among other things, DNA analysis revealed that the pubic hair found on Steinmann's body did not match to Ferrari.
+In 1995, Ferrari was sentenced by the Baden District Court to life imprisonment for five murders, including that of Steinmann.
+Seven years later, research by journalist and author Peter Holenstein reported evidence that Ferrari could not be responsible for Steinmann's murder.
+Among other things, DNA analysis revealed that pubic hair found on Steinmann's body did not match Ferrari's.

-Due to Holenstein's research, the Canton of Aargau's Supreme Court overturned the 2004 conviction against Ferrari in the Steinmann case and dismissed it to the Baden District Court for reassessment.
-As a result, another suspect who had committed suicide in Wolfhalden in March 1983 was brought up.
-A dental report by the Scientific Service of the Zürich City Police revealed bite marks on the girl's body which were certainly not Ferrari's, but from the aforementioned suspect who looked very similar to him.
-In a nationwide revision process, Werner Ferrari was acquitted of Ruth Steinmann's murder on 10 April 2007, by the Baden District Court; however, he remains imprisoned for four other murders.
+Due to Holenstein's research, the Canton of Aargau's Supreme Court overturned the 2004 conviction against Ferrari in the Steinmann case, transferring it to the Baden District Court for legal reassessment.
+As a result, a different suspect who had committed suicide in Wolfhalden in March 1983 was scrutinised.
+A dental report by the Scientific Service of the Zurich City Police revealed that bite marks on the girl's body were not Ferrari's but came from the other suspect, who had a similar physical description.
+In a nationwide review of criminal cases, Ferrari was acquitted of Ruth Steinmann's murder on 10 April 2007 by the Baden District Court; however, he remained imprisoned for four other murders.